fudgebucket27/sneiper/README.md

 # sneiper
-THIS IS A WORK IN PROGRESS

 Snipe NFTs on SEI.
-Works with Pallet so far.
+Works with Pallet.

-## TO DO
-1. Need to query Pallet api for listings for multiple token ids

 # Setup
 1. Install node js, npm and git